Kwinnieprince/pink_flamingo/README.md

 # Pink flamingo's automated plant health system

+## This readme is not updated anymore

+for more information, check the [wiki](https://github.com/Kwinnieprince/pink_flamingo/wiki)

 ## Introduction

 This school project is a projcet to monitor the health of a plant.